 - Eye pain

-- Muscle stiffness, spasms, weakness
+- Muscle stiffness, spasms, or weakness

 - Poor coordination

-- Trouble walking or maintaining balance
+- Problems walking or with balance

 - Weakness in one or more limbs